want to install my Operating System (OS) fresh . (100% HP centric)

 Show and tell time. ( a trip down memory lane... wow)

-HP began using there own disks starting in 2006 PC's by HP.
+HP began using their own disks starting in 2006 PC's.

 Early PCs from HP had a real MS disk 2001 to 2005, and had, many disks to load Windows then load drivers and then to load HP APP.s.
 This practice bundling (MS disk from HP) ended in the year 2006.